RoaaK95/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes
-A website consists of a main index page which links to a few recipes.
+A recipes websites consists of a main index page that contains a list of recipes names with each name linking to a new page which contains the full recipes.